williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 This operation can only be performed on users that do not have a `DEPROVISIONED` status.
 Deactivation of a user is an asynchronous operation.

-* The user's `transitioningToStatus` property is `DEPROVISIONED` during deactivation to indicate that the user hasn't completed the asynchronous operation.
+* The user&#8217;s `transitioningToStatus` property is `DEPROVISIONED` during deactivation to indicate that the user hasn&#8217;t completed the asynchronous operation.
-* The user's status is `DEPROVISIONED` when the deactivation process is complete.
+* The user&#8217;s status is `DEPROVISIONED` when the deactivation process is complete.

 > Important: Deactivating a user is a **destructive** operation.
 The user is deprovisioned from all assigned applications which may destroy their data such as email or files.  **This action cannot be recovered!**